Farfalle with peas, ham, and cream. Quick and easy Italian dinner recipes can be made in less than 20 minutes.

 - Add some small chopped onion to the cream.
 Cook them to a translucent point before adding them to the pasta.

-- Peas in a can are the accepted replace the frozen.
+- Peas in a can are the accepted replacement for the frozen.

 - I used Parmigiano Reggiano.
 You can replace it with pecorino romano.